samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

 So we'd found the problem _behind_ the problem: our pipelines were single-threaded because we had no easy mechanism to parallelise them.
-Having used tools like [OpenMP][openmp] before, I thought we could adapt a similar technique for each of the async Que workers, buulding an abstraction to easily change single-threaded code into a multi-threaded work-group.
+Having used tools like [OpenMP][openmp] before, I thought we could adapt a similar technique for each of the async Que workers, bulding an abstraction to easily change single-threaded code into a multi-threaded work-group.

 I started drafting what that might look like, assuming we built an abstraction